 Dr. Poulter has a strong interest in postoperative pain management, and he works hard to ensure that patient comfort and safety go hand in hand.
 He employs many leading-edge techniques for managing pain and discomfort during and after a procedure.
 The latest of these advancements is called EXPAREL.

 EXPAREL is an innovative, non-opioid local anesthetic that is added to the area of surgery during the procedure, whether it’s cosmetic or reconstructive.
 EXPAREL’s time-release formula provides several days of pain relief without the grogginess and nausea that sometimes accompany opioid pain medications.

 “I use EXPAREL in all breast cases, tummy tucks, torsoplasties, and post-weight loss surgeries.
-I still combine it with our multimodal therapy of cough syrup, anti-inflammatory, muscle relaxant, and finally a narcotic, to nearly eliminate postoperative pain.”
+I still combine it with our multimodal pain therapy of tylenol three times a day, dextromethorphan in cough syrup, Gabapentin a neuromodulator, a muscle relaxer and for breakthrough pain a low dose narcotic to well control your postoperative pain.”

 – Dr. Poulter